Limits to Extracting Neutron-Star Physics Constraints from NICER Pulse Profiles: NICER Data and Pulse Profiles

 Since the full event file contains the total number of events arriving at the detectors throughout the numerous observations, it is necessary to calculate the total number of background events in each energy range.
 For that purpose, we used the total exposure time of 1.328~Ms \citep{Choudhury_2024}.
 Within the 0.3--3.0~keV range, the event file has a total of 2,095,698 events.
 In the same energy range, the 3C50 background model predicts 0.495 counts~s$^{-1}$, which results in a total of 657,677 background events.
 When calculating the pulse profiles, we divided the $0.3-3.0$~keV range into 0.1~keV energy bands.
 In \autoref{tab:charac}, we provide the total number of source and background events for each energy band.
 Using these net counts, we generated pulse profiles, each containing 32 phases.
 Several example pulse profiles are shown in \autoref{fig:pp1}.

 We then calculated the discrete Fourier transforms (FFTs) of each pulse profile, using the \emph{numpy.fft} algorithm \citep{harris2020array}.
 We evaluated the amplitudes of each Fourier component as $(A_n^2+B_n^2)^{1/2}$ and of the Poisson noise using equation~(A6) of \cite{psaltis2014}.
 In Figure~\ref{fig:pp1}, we show the measured Fourier amplitudes and the Poisson noise for a selected group of energy bands (see also Appendix~\ref{app:det_fig} for details).
-We adopt a measurement threshold of three times the Poisson noise for each energy band and count the number of Fourier components with amplitudes larger than this threshold.
-We find that at most 2 components can be measured in each energy band.
+We adopt a measurement threshold of three times the Poisson noise for each energy band.
+Given that we perform Fourier analysis in 17 energy bands, for each pulsar, and measure 16 Fourier components in each band, this $3\sigma$ threshold corresponds to at most $\sim (1-0.997)\times 17\times 16=0.8<1$ spurious detections.
+We count the number of Fourier components with amplitudes larger than this threshold find that at most 2 components can be measured in each energy band.

-Figure~\ref{fig:fourier_comp} shows the individual amplitudes of the cosine (top panel) and sine (bottom panel) Fourier components as a function of photon energy, i.e., $A_n(E)$ and $B_n(E)$, for $n=1,2$.
+Figure~\ref{fig:fourier_comp} shows the individual amplitudes of the cosine (top panel) and sine (bottom panel) Fourier components as a function of photon energy, i.e., $A_n(E)/A_0$ and $B_n(E)/B_0$, for $n=1,2$.
 We see a weak energy dependence in the amplitude of the first cosine Fourier component and negligible ones in all the other components up to $\sim 1.7$~keV.
 This weak dependence significantly reduces the number of independent model parameters one can infer using the energy dependence of the pulse amplitudes, as we will discuss in \S5.
 In addition, it is notable that above $\sim 1.7$~ keV, the first sine component changes sign.
 We will show in \S4 that this is related to the increasing contribution of the magnetospheric power-law component around this energy.